 With the way things are in media, there is this constant fear that the brilliance of season 1 will be lost in season 2 because the luster is gone.
 This is especially the case for shows which feature people of color and LGBT for, once you get over the idea of this being the first, or first in a long time, what else does the show have to offer?
 It got its little ribbon and applause, but can it show it is deserving of attention past that initial hook?

 To me, Dear White People may just live past that hook.
 Which isn’t something I say often for heaven knows I’ve dropped a lot of second seasons just because the nostalgia wasn’t strong enough to continue.
 But with seeing Fairbanks and Reggie chat, having a real, and kind of rare, middle-aged Black dude talking realness to a young buck, I felt strangely touched in a way.

 Especially since Fairbanks, with him seeming uppity, pushes certain expectations.
-Yet, him being real, and not in a code-switching, “Yo homie, dis is how it is 1” kind of way, for that is not his character, or where he is at in life, you got to appreciate it.
+Yet, him being real, and not in a code-switching, “Yo homie, dis is how it is [note]Not to say there is anything wrong with that way of communicating[/note]” kind of way, for that is not his character, or where he is at in life, you got to appreciate it.
 For if there is one major thing to take away from this is the idea that just because someone seems a certain type of way, code switches so well you think they forgot their skin folk, or what have you, it doesn’t mean they are fully assimilated and have forgotten where they came from.
 Simply put, they just aren’t going to reach out to any and all just because.
 There is nothing wrong with being a saint but who wants to be a martyr?

 When In Doubt – Activism: Gabe, Reggie